Calderdale history timeline 1900 - 2000AD

 By

-1900 much of the present distinctive landscape of Calderdale had been
+1900, much of the landscape that we know in Calderdale today, had been

 formed.
-In Halifax, subsequent building activity supplemented and
+In Halifax, later building works added to and

 Since

-1750 Halifax had undergone a dramatic transformation – from
+1750 Halifax has undergone a dramatic transformation.
+It has changed from

-manufacturing district to that of a major urban centre engaged in
+manufacturing district.
+It is now a major urban centre engaged in

-a diverse range of factory-based activities – and the social,
+a diverse range of factory-based activities.
+The social,

 cultural, commercial and municipal dimensions of this industrial revolution